 Once you’ve completed the hitching process, walk around your rig with a keen eye.
 Double-check all connections for hitching, verify doors and compartments are sealed and locked, and confirm brakes, mirrors, and tires are all in good working condition.

 Know Your Specs

-The last thing you want is to find yourself towing your rig on a road that you have no place being on.
-Knowing the length, width, and most importantly, the height of your RV is essential.
+The last thing you want is to find yourself towing your rig on a road that you have no reason to be on.
+Knowing the length, width, and most importantly the height of your RV is essential.

 While the length and width rarely change once the RV leaves the factory, any additions to your RV’s roof could increase your RV’s overall height.
 One popular upgrade many RVers make when purchasing a new unit is to add a second AC unit.
 This is often placed towards the front and can add 12 inches to an RV’s height.